Day - 1

 Day - 14

-Location: Panajachel - Say farewell to your host family this morning, as you move to the neighbouring town of Panajachel.
+Location: Lake Atitlan / Panajachel - Say goodbye to your host family this morning and move on to the neighbouring town of Panajachel.
 Located on Lake Atitlan with distant volcanoes looming in the background, Panajachel has a thriving market, good eateries and many water-based activities to enjoy.
-Once in Pana your leader will take you on a brief walking tour of town.
+Once you arrive in 'Pana' your leader will take you on a brief walking tour of town so you can get your bearings.
 The rest of the time is free for you to explore.
-Why not go for a swim, hike to San Pedro volcano or kayak on the lake?
-The surrounding area is dotted with villages, which can be reached on foot or by boat.
+Why not go for a swim, hike to San Pedro volcano or kayak on the lake, there aren't many places in the world that serve up active adventure in such a beautiful locale.
+The surrounding area is also dotted with villages which can be reached on foot or by boat.
 Watch women weaving at Santa Catarina Palopo or explore the colourful markets of Santiago Atitlan.
-Your whole day is free to take part in optional activities.

 Day - 15

-Location: Antigua - At 9am start travelling back to Antigua by private vehicle, which takes 3 hours.
+Location: Antigua - Morning!
+Hit the road again at 9 am and make the three-hour journey back to Antigua by private vehicle.
 In 1773 the city was destroyed by an earthquake, but many of the colonial buildings have been carefully restored and the architecture from its glory days can still be seen.
-Your leader will take you on a walking tour of Antigua including Cerro de la Cruz lookout, the local market as well as the very colourful and unique chicken bus station next to the market.
-The rest of the time in Antigua is free for you to explore.
+Your leader will take you on a walking tour of Antigua including Cerro de la Cruz lookout, the local market and the chicken bus station next door, where the colourfully-decorated American school buses park.
+The rest of your time in Antigua is free for you to explore at your own pace.
+If you fancy a spin on the dance floor and want to learn some moves, Antigua is the place to be.
+Many dancing schools offer hourly lessons so you'll be able to perfect your moves.
+As always, ask your leader for details.

 Day - 16

-Location: Antigua - Enjoy a free day exploring the city.
+Location: Antigua - Enjoy a free day exploring this photogenic city.
 Perhaps check out the ChocoMuseo located on 4th Street West, two blocks away from central park.
-Learn all about chocolate, its history and nutritional values and you may be lucky enough to get a sample bag of chocolates at the end of the tour.
-Otherwise, grab a coffee from one of the many coffee shops in central park and just sit back, relax and enjoy Antigua's city vibe.
-If you want to learn more about the famous Guatemalan coffee, you can go on a coffee tour, visit the plantations, do some coffee tasting and even buy some to take home.
-If you're into salsa dancing or if you'd like to learn some moves, Antigua is the place to be.
-Many dancing schools offer hourly lessons so you'll be able to perfect your moves.
+Learn all about chocolate, which was first documented by the Guatemalan Maya, as well as it's historical importance.
+Otherwise, grab a coffee from one of the many myriad shops in central park and sit back, relax and enjoy Antigua's chilled-out vibes.
+If you want to learn more about Guatemalan coffee, you can go on a coffee tour, visit the plantations, do some coffee tasting and buy some to take home.

 Day - 17